 Four years ago, Patty had one of those amazing days where everything lined up perfectly.
 It was July 13th which happens to be Patty’s favorite number and throughout the day she saw thirteen’s everywhere.
 That evening Patty shared with her husband John how great her ‘lucky day’ was.

 The next morning, John had passed away unexpectedly.
 Patty’s lucky day immediately turned into a hard week of planning a funeral and losing her best friend.
 As she was driven to John’s funeral, Patty’s friend pointed out how her vehicle was completely surrounded by butterflies.
 It was like John was sending her a little message showing that he was still with her that day.
+Patty loves butterflies as she had a butterfly tattoo with a modified infinity symbol to represent her longtime friendship with her three best girl friends.

 John and Patty’s wedding rings were melted together to be casted into a custom ring designed with special meaning.
 Patty’s original diamonds were removed and reset into a smooth bezel to provide a durable setting for her busy lifestyle.
 The shape of Patty’s butterfly tattoo was engraved on the side of the ring along with an anchor representing John’s career in the Navy and his love for boating.
 On the outside edges, the double weave design signifies their 20+ years of marriage together.
 Lastly, John’s favorite number was four and is represented by four infinity designs.
 The infinity symbol had a special meaning for John and Patty as their “love will last to infinity and beyond.”